meetdaxini/Multi-Agent-LLM-System-with-LangGraph-RAG-and-LangChain/full_report/Readme.md

 - **Action Items:**
     * [ ] Score RAG to assess its overall performance.
     * [ ] Try different models for embedding and compare their results.
-    * [ ] Experiment with different chunking methods to optimize the chunk size and method.
+    * [&check;] Experiment with different chunking methods to optimize the chunk size and method.
-    * [ ] Build a complete pipeline for the RAG system, ensuring all components are tested and functioning.
+    * [&check;] Build a complete pipeline for the RAG system, ensuring all components are tested and functioning.
     * [ ] Test and record the F-1 score of retrieval at different values of k (e.g., k=5, 10, 20) to assess retrieval quality.

 ---

+### Date: Oct 8, 2024
+- **Topics of Discussion:**
+    - **Embedding Comparison:** Plan to compare embeddings from NVIDIA and other open-source models.
+    - **Data Preparation:** Ensure that at least 50 undamaged PDFs are available for testing.
+    - **Embedding Evaluation:** Test and evaluate the performance of different embeddings on the prepared PDFs in table format.
+    - **Performance Metrics:** Define and use key metrics (e.g., accuracy, speed, memory usage) to compare embeddings.
+    - **Documentation:** Properly document the embedding comparison process and results.

+- **Action Items:**
+    * [ ] Gather and prepare at least 50 not-damaged PDFs for testing.
+    * [ ] Implement the embedding process using both NVIDIA and open-source models.
+    * [ ] Define performance metrics for embedding evaluation in table format.
+    * [ ] Run embedding tests and evaluate results using the defined metrics.
+    * [ ] Document the process and findings from the embedding comparison.